The One Budget Change that can Make You Rich

 Even more than our education, our habits are a reflection of our lives.
 Habits are very easy to develop and very hard to break, and once they're developed, they control our behavior—sometimes in ways that we don't even recognize.
 Often these bad habits lead to other bad habits.
 It's a vicious cycle.

 Many people I talk to want to be rich.
-They even read my books and have an understanding of what it would take for them.
+They even read my books and have an understanding of what it would take for them to reach their financial goals.
 But they lack the discipline to become rich.
 They may come to a seminar and leave excited about, and committed to, building their asset column and financial education, only to have their bad financial habits derail them.

 For instance, they may want to set aside money for investing every month, but then they see a sale on some shiny new object they've wanted for a while.
 "I'll start investing next month," they say.
 "I need to get this now so that I'll save money."
 Then, when the next month rolls around, they realize that they've gone out to eat a little too much and that they won't have any money left over after paying their bills.
 "I have to pay my bills," they reason.
 "I'll start investing next month."
 Then another month comes and they're in the same predicament.
 "I should readjust my budget," they think.
 But then they remember their favorite TV show is on.
 "I'll do it tomorrow."
 Before long, they give up on their goal of investing and let their bad habits win.